Dive deeper into God’s Word

 Take Bible Classes Online or In Class

-Do you want to know and understand the Bible in deeper, fuller way?
+Do you want to know and understand the Bible in a deeper, fuller way?
 Consider pursuing biblical studies at Lancaster Bible College.

 Through our accelerated undergraduate degrees program in biblical studies, you’ll become rooted in the truth and authority of the scriptures by studying challenging Bible classes.
 All of our classes are taught by professors with many years of ministry experience who want to help you succeed and see you grow, both academically and spiritually.

-In this program, you can choose to study entirely online, in class or choose to take a combination of courses both ways.
+In this program, you can choose to study entirely online, in class or choose to take a combination of courses in both ways.
 Our students in the bachelors in Bible program can also choose eight minor areas of study.
 This major gives you the flexibility to select many credits from any professional department – allowing you to mix and match courses for training in various types of ministry.

 If you’re ready to learn more about God, yourself, and His plan for your life, join the biblical studies major at LBC.